muhammadhilman/muhammadhilman.github.io/_pages/about.md

 Moreover, I am eager to explore interdisciplinary computing research that aligns with my expertise, particularly in the areas of:

 * **Cybersecurity**: zero trust architecture, smart contracts, and blockchain technology.
-* **Intelligent Systems**: federated learning, real-time analytics, online incremental machine learning and IoT.
+* **Intelligent Systems**: real-time analytics, online incremental machine learning and IoT.
 * **Software Engineering**: automated cloud deployment, cloud service discovery, and service mesh.

 I am available to supervise prospective Master's and PhD students at the Faculty of Computer Science, Universitas Indonesia.